kristoferblack/CP2077-CityHack-Mod/README.md

 ## **What does this do?**
 It adds a menu to your game that allows you to control many aspects of things around Night City.
 HACK THE PLANET!

+## Disclaimer
+I am not responsible for any broken game states that result from using this mod.
+Always backup your saves when using mods!

 **Doors**
 These are great to explore mission areas that have since been closed off or getting into places you really shouldn't be.